- Published: Aug 20, 2024

 1. It helps you classify information

-One of the benefits of metadata is that it helps classify the data you have.
-Metadata helps to give your data and information meaning, which helps with categorizing and organizing information.
+One benefit of metadata is that it helps classify the data you have.
+Metadata gives your data and information meaning, which helps with categorizing and organizing information.

 Having this information helps classify data and provide additional helpful information.